 Every month after your statement closes, your points earned from your credit card spend will post to your Southwest account.
-Once those points are in your Southwest account, Chase has (almost) nothing to do with them.
+Once those points are in your Southwest account, Chase has almost nothing to do with them.
 I say almost because if you return a purchase your points can be clawed back from your Rapid Rewards account.
 When you cancel a Southwest Rapid Rewards co-branded credit card, any Southwest points earned from credit card bonuses and spending are yours to keep.
-They will stay in your Southwest account even if you earned them with your Southwest credit card and you cancel said credit card.
+They will stay in your Southwest Rapid Rewards account.
 BUT, it is your responsibility to keep the points or miles from expiring according to the airline or hotel’s policy.
 This is usually very easy.

 One exception: points or miles earned during your last statement period (the statement period in which you’re closing the account) may be forfeited.
-So if you have lots of spend that you will earn points on, wait until the statement closes before canceling.
+So if you have lots of spend on which you are earning points, wait until the statement closes before canceling.
 Timing is very important!
 For example, let’s say I spend $2,000 on a card from October 11-November 5.
 At one point per dollar that’s 2,000 points.
 If my statement closes on November 10 but I cancel the card on November 5, I may not receive the 2,000 points.
 If I wait until November 11 to cancel, I will still receive the points.
-Again, timing is everything; make sure you time it right.

 Keep your airline miles and hotel points active

 Different airlines and hotels have different policies for retaining your points.
 The policy of most airlines and hotels state that you must have activity in X number of months.
 For Southwest, the policy is activity every 24 months.
 Activity is defined by Southwest as earning points (yes, even 1 point counts) either by flying or through partners.
 Many programs also count redemption as activity when it comes to keeping your points from expiring.